 In "We Are Family, Part Two" Hiccup tried this on an outcast guard, but didn't have the strength to knock the guy out.

-It Will Never Catch On: In "The Eel Effect", Gobber laughs at the twins' ridiculous idea of freezing yak milk and flavoring it.
+It Will Never Catch On: In "The Eel Effect", Gobber takes the twins' idea of freezing yak milk and flavoring it as proof of their illness-induced delirium.
 "Who would freeze perfectly good cream?"

 Jerk Ass: While his behavior varies from episode to episode Snotlout is often prone to making rude, out-of-line comments towards Hiccup and Fishlegs and even mocks Astrid's late uncle in "Fright of Passage".